sebaro/ViewTube/README.md

 -> http://kde-apps.org/content/show.php?content=140676

 Epiphany:
-== using the Greasemonkey extension from Epiphany extensions
+== with the Greasemonkey extension from Epiphany extensions

 Midori:
-== using “User Addons” extension
+== with "User Addons" extension

 QupZilla:
-== using the Greasemonkey plugin
+== with the Greasemonkey plugin

 Maxthon:
 == with Violentmonkey extension: